elsesiy/GAppAuth/README.md

 `GAppAuth.shared.appendAuthorizationRealm` (i.e. kGTLRAuthScopeDrive for Google Drive access).
 6. From any `UIViewController` start the authorization workflow by calling `GAppAuth.shared.authorize`.
 7. You might want to retrieve any existing authorization upon start of the app which can be done via `GAppAuth.shared.retrieveExistingAuthorizationState`.
+8. There are two closures you can monitor in order to be notified about any changes `stateChangeCallback` or errors `errorCallback`.
+**Note:** In case of a revoked access by the user, both callbacks will be called.

 ##### A good spot for 5. and 7. is the AppDelegate's `didFinishLaunchingWithOptions`.